CausalPFN: Amortized Causal Effect Estimation via In-Context Learning: The Mathematical Framework of

 \end{definition}

 \xhdr{Consistent Estimation of CEPOs} The CEPO-PPD captures the epistemic uncertainty about the CEPO encoded in the posterior.
-A contentrated distribution $\pi^{\mu_t}$ indicates that the observations $\data_\obs$ are informative and enough samples are available to accurately pin down the true CEPO, whereas a high-variance distribution implies that the data is not sufficient for estimation.
-With that in mind, we now study under which conditions, increasing the size of the observations $\data_\obs$ allows us to accurately recover the true CEPO from the CEPO-PPD.
-This is given through the following informal result (re-stated and proven formally in \cref{appx:theory}) which provides necessary and sufficient conditions on the prior $\pi$ under which the CEPO-PPDs enable consistent estimation of the CEPOs:
+A concentrated distribution $\pi^{\mu_t}$ indicates that the observations $\data_\obs$ are informative and sufficiently large to accurately pin down the true CEPO, whereas a high-variance distribution implies that the data is insufficient for estimation.
+With that in mind, we now study under which conditions increasing the size of the observations $\data_\obs$ allows us to accurately recover the true CEPO from the CEPO-PPD.
+This is given through the following informal result (re-stated and proven formally in \cref{appx:theory}) which provides necessary and sufficient conditions on the prior $\pi$ under which the CEPO-PPDs enable consistent estimation of the CEPOs: \begin{proposition}[Informal] Under mild regularity assumptions (\cref{assump:reg-measurability,assump:reg-integrability} in \cref{appx:theory}), for almost all $\psi^\star \sim \pi$ and any set of i.i.d.\ samples $\data_\obs\sim\dist^{\psi^\star}_\obs$, we have that as $|\data_{\obs}|\to\infty$,